MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/app-lifecycle-management.md

 1. Import the dual-write core solution.

     1. Follow the instructions in the [Install the dual-write core solution](#install-the-dual-write-core-solution) section earlier in this topic to import the dual-write core solution from AppSource into Power Apps.
-    2. Verify that the dual-write core solution is listed under **Solutions** in PowerApps.
+    2. Verify that the dual-write core solution is listed under **Solutions** in Power Apps.

 2. Upgrade the entity maps.